ryumaou/ryumaou/README.md

 - 👋 Hi, I’m @ryumaou
 - 👀 I’m interested in system administration, WordPress, PHP, and IT Strategy.
-- 🌱 I’m currently learning PHP, PowerShell, and death by PowerPoint.
+- 🌱 I’m currently learning PHP, PowerShell, LaTex, and death by PowerPoint.
 - 📫 How to reach me?
 You can find me at either https://www.linkedin.com/in/jim-hoffman-6729331/ or https://www.ryumaou.com/Hoffman/NetGeek.

 <!---